Tilloll History, Family Crest & Coats of Arms

 Early Origins of the Tilloll family

-Cumberland at Scaleby, a parish, in the union of Longtown, Eskdale ward.
+The surname Tilloll was first found in Cumberland at Scaleby, a parish, in the union of Longtown, Eskdale ward.
 "Richard Tilliol, called Richard the Rider, received a grant of this territory from Henry I., and built a castle here with materials brought from the Picts' wall."
-CITATION[CLOSE]

 Early History of the Tilloll family